ajeetram/D-Drive-3.0/README.md

-# Sample Hardhat Project
+# D-Drive-3.O

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+D-Drive-3.O is a decentralized drive in which we can store our documents.
+It uses Interplanetary File System(IPFS) for storing and sharing data peer to peer network.

 Try running some of the following tasks: